-Hume argues, as we will see, that, despite its apparent obviousness, we do not have that knowledge.
+Hume argues, as we will see, that we do not have that knowledge despite its apparent obviousness.

-Given Hume's inference of skepticism, we might ask why we should believe in empiricism.
+Given Hume's inference of skepticism from basic empiricist principles, we might ask why we should believe in empiricism.

 Berkeley assumes empiricism.

 Locke argues against innate ideas, defending empiricism on Ockhamist grounds.